evilsocket/sg1/README.md

                                                    REASONS
 ```

 SG1 is a wanna be swiss army knife for data encryption, exfiltration and covert communication.
-In its core SG1 aims to be as simple to use as netcat while maintaining high modularity.
+In its core `sg1` aims to be as simple to use as `nc` while maintaining high modularity internally, being a framework for bizarre exfiltration, data manipulation and transfer methods.

 **WORK IN PROGRESS, DON'T JUDGE**